PimvanderLoos/BigDoors/README.md

 * These builds might not be tested as thoroughly as the release builds.
 * Dev builds may not always be backward compatible with the latest release build.
 This can occur if the database schema is changed in a dev-build for example (then the old version can no longer read the data).
 So be sure to make backups!

-An updated list of the changelog can be found [here](https://github.com/PimvanderLoos/BigDoors/blob/v1/changelog.txt).
+An updated changelog list can be found [here](https://github.com/PimvanderLoos/BigDoors/blob/master/changelog.txt).

 # List of features: